 - iShares MSCI Brazil Index ETF (NYSE: EWZ)

-- iShares MSCI Brazil Small Cap Index ETF (NYSE: BRF)
+- VanEck Vectors Brazil Small-Cap Index ETF (NYSE: BRF)

 - Global X Brazil Consumer ETF (NYSE: BRAQ)

-The most popular index on the MB&F Bovespa is the Bovespa Index (IBovespa) which accounts for about 80% of trading volume and 70% of the exchange's total market capitalization.
+The most popular index on the B3 is the Bovespa Index (IBovespa), which accounts for the majority of the exchange's total market capitalization.